electric-sql/electric/website/docs/guides/writing-your-own-client.md

 GET /v1/shape?table=items&handle=38083685-1729874417404&offset=0_0
 ```

-In this way, you keep making GET requests with increasing offsets until you load all the data that the server is aware of, at which point you get the `up-to-date` message.
+In this way, you keep making GET requests with increasing offsets until you load all the data that the server is aware of, at which point you get the `frontier` message.

 ### Live mode